OlegMakarenko/symbol-data-lib/README.md

 }
 ```

+# Library Usage

+symbol-data-lib also exposes a library, simplifying data access from catapult data stores.

 # Detailed Instructions

 The following scripts use paths by default within the Docker container, however, it may be easier to run them from outside the docker container (to avoid having to install NPM, cloning the repository, and installing the dependencies).
 To do so, we must expose port `27017` on the `db` image: